2023 Aurora Borealis Cup playoffs

 The 2023 Aurora Borealis Cup playoffs or the 2023 Naisten Liiga playoffs (Naisten Liiga pudotuspelit 2023) is the postseason tournament of the 2022–23 season of the Naisten Liiga.
-The tournament began on 25 February and the Aurora Borealis Cup will be awarded no later than 25 March 2023.
+The tournament began on 25 February and IFK Helsinki (HIFK) were awarded the Aurora Borealis Cup on 21 March 2023.

-Kiekko-Espoo were the reigning Aurora Borealis Cup champions after winning the 2022 Naisten Liiga playoffs.
-Following the conclusion of the 2022–23 regular season, HIFK and KalPa were the favorites for the 2023 Aurora Borealis Cup finals.
+Entering the playoffs, Kiekko-Espoo were the reigning Aurora Borealis Cup champions after winning the 2022 Naisten Liiga playoffs.
+At the conclusion of the 2022–23 regular season, HIFK and KalPa were favorites for the 2023 Aurora Borealis Cup finals.

 Bracket

 Quarterfinals

-The best-of-five quarterfinals (puolivälierät) began on Saturday, 25 February and concluded on Satuday, 4 March.
+The best-of-five quarterfinals (puolivälierät) began on Saturday, 25 February and concluded on Saturday, 4 March.
 The top eight teams from the regular season qualified for the quarterfinal round.
 Games for three of the four series were scheduled to be played on 25 and 26 February, and 1, 4, and 5 March, with home ice advantage granted to the higher seeded teams for the first, third, and potential fifth games.
-The HIFK Helsinki versus Kärpät Oulu series was scheduled to be played on 25 and 26 February, and 1, 2, and 5 March with home ice advantage granted to HIFK for the first, second, and potential fifth game.
+The IFK Helsinki versus Kärpät Oulu series was scheduled to be played on 25 and 26 February, and 1, 2, and 5 March with home ice advantage granted to HIFK for the first, second, and potential fifth game.